 La Folie is the epitome of what a Sour Ale should be.
-That’s thanks to New Belgium’s Wood Cellar Director and Blender Lauren Limbach, who earlier this year received the Russell Schehrer Award for Innovation in Craft Brewing from the Brewers Association.
+That’s thanks to New Belgium’s Wood Cellar Director and Blender Lauren Limbach, who last year this year received the Russell Schehrer Award for Innovation in Craft Brewing from the Brewers Association.
 La Folie spends one to three years in foeders (enormous vats used to age wine) and comes out a deep red to brown color.

 Sante Adairius Rustic Ales Saison Bernice